nige123/dosh.do/README.md

-# dosh (DO SHell)
+# dosh (do shell) - LLM-powered shell commands

-LLM-powered utility for requesting and executing shell commands.

-Make a request using natural language and **dosh** prompts an LLM for a shell command to fulfil your request.
+Make a request using natural language and **dosh** suggests a shell command to fulfil your request.

-It's OK to feel shy about executing the suggested command.

-The command will not execute without your confirmation.
+The command will NOT execute without your confirmation.
 Please be careful when confirming.

+The command suggestion includes an explanation of what the command does, and a warning if the command will make changes.

+Configure the LLM settings with ```dosh config```.

 ## Usage
 ```